adrianmoo2/College-Schoolwork/README.md

 The program in this folder is the class's final project, and is divided into two phases.
 The first phase dealt with building a Web Crawler for .edu pages, and the second phase dealt with building an index and Web-based search interface.
 I worked with two others.
-We coded in the Eclipse IDE, and used C.
+We used the Eclipse IDE, and coded in Java.

 EE120B: Introduction to Embedded Systems.
 Topics covered included embedded processor programing, custom processor design, standard peripherals, memories, interfacing, and